Serafin Baroja: Life

 Serafín was born in San Sebastián, the son of Pío Baroja Zornotza, publisher of the newspaper El Liberal Guipuzcoano ("The Guipuscoan Liberal") during the Trienio Liberal.
-Serafín's grandfather, Rafael Martinez Baroja (b.
-1770), had been the printer of the newspaper La Papeleta de Oyarzun ("The Ballot of Oiartzun") during the Peninsular War against Napoleon I. Serafín studied mine engineering at the Polytechnic School of Engineering in Madrid, where he befriended the politician Pascual Madoz.
+Serafín's grandfather, Rafael Martinez Baroja (born 1770), had been the printer of the newspaper La Papeleta de Oyarzun ("The Ballot of Oiartzun") during the Peninsular War against Napoleon I. Serafín studied mine engineering at the Polytechnic School of Engineering in Madrid, where he befriended the politician Pascual Madoz.
 In 1866, he married Carmen Nessi y Goñi (1849–1935), who was of Italian and Basque descent.
 After completing his studies he went down to the ancient copper mines of Minas de Río Tinto in Huelva as chief engineer in 1868.

 Dario, his first son, was born in 1869, followed by Ricardo on 12 January 1870.
 Disillusioned when he saw that the mines were going to be sold to a group of English investors (later becoming the British-Australian consortium the Rio Tinto Group), he moved his family to San Sebastián and devoted himself to writing novels, operas and operettas.
 Their third son, Pío, was born on 28 December 1872.

 From January to February 1876, he was a correspondent on the front of the Third Carlist War for the newspaper El Tiempo ("The Time").
 Three years after the war ended, Serafín created the newspaper El Urumea ("The Urumea", 1879–1895), devoted to "news, not politics".
 Run by his brother Ricardo, the first issue came out on 1 May 1879.
 That year, his mining expertise took the family to Madrid. where he was assigned to lecture at the Instituto Geográfico y Estadístico (Institute of Geography and Statistics).
 Two years later. he was the chief mining engineer in Pamplona, where, in 1883, his daughter Carmen was born.

 In Pamplona, he founded Bay, jauna, bay (Bai, jauna, bai in Standard Basque, "Yes, Sir, Yes"), a bilingual weekly periodical and the first in Basque/Castilian, which lasted only six issues.
 The next year, he wrote the libretto for the first Basque opera, Pudente, a story set in the mines of Rio Tinto at the time of Trajan.
 Composed by José Antonio Santesteban, it premiered in San Sebastián in 1884.
 He also wrote the lyrics for the March of San Sebastián composed by Raimundo Sarriegui which is performed in the Tamborrada festival every 20 January, the Feast of San Sebastián.